Types of Wolves

 of a few living into their early teens.

+What do wolves die from?
 The natural causes of wolf mortality are primarily starvation, which kills mostly

 pups, and death from other wolves because of territory fights.
 Diseases such as mange,

 canine parvovirus and distemper can be killers both in small and recovering populations